-- 1. Always wear my seat belt and require all passengers to do so. - 2.
-Never drive after consuming alcohol or other drugs. - 3.
-Never drive impaired or ride with an impaired driver.
-I will call for a ride if it's not safe to drive or ride. - 4.
-Be a passenger only with drivers who are alcohol- and drug-free. - 5.
-Always call for a ride if it's not safe to drive or ride - 6.
-Call before getting in the car if I will be more than \\\\\ minutes late. - Drive at safe speeds for road conditions drive at or below the speed limit. - 8.
-Never engage in racing, stunts, or other thrill-seeking activities. - 9.
-Not conceal tickets, warnings, or crashes. - 10.
-Not drive when tired. - 11.
-Never use a cell phone or other electronic device when driving. - 12.
-Not drive aggressively, tailgate, or speed up to get through yellow lights. - 13.
-Not allow anyone else to drive the car. - 14.
-Abide by passenger and night driving provisions.
+- 1. Always wear my seat belt and require all passengers to do so - 2.
+Never drive after consuming alcohol or drugs - 3.
+Be a passenger only with drivers who are alcohol- and drug-free - 4.
+Always call for a ride if it's not safe to drive or ride - 5.
+Be a courteous driver - 6.
+Call if I will be more than minutes late - 7.
+Drive at safe speeds for road conditions at or below the speed limit - 8.
+Never engage in racing, stunts, or other thrill-seeking activities - 9.
+Not conceal tickets, warnings, or crashes - 10.
+Not drive when fatigued - 11.
+Never use a cell phone or other electronic device when driving - 12.
+Not drive aggressively, tailgate, or speed up to get through yellow lights - 13.
+Not allow anyone else to drive the car - 14.
+Abide by passenger and night driving provisions

-15. Other:
+15. Other: 1 1